Skip to main content

 Firewall Setup

-With SSH connections, Cluvio's query executors connect to your database with one of the following IP addresses, depending on your Account Location (found in the Admin Settings).
-The firewall of your SSH server must allow inbound connections from these IP addresses.
+When using SSH tunnel connections, Cluvio's query executors connect to your SSH tunnel host from specific IP addresses, depending on your Account Location (shown in Admin Settings).
+Your firewall must allow inbound connections from these IP addresses to the SSH tunnel host to allow access.

 EU: